 - Students will be charged for any items left in rooms and any damage found in rooms.
 Please move-out your items early to the appropriate location so you don't have to leave anything behind.

-- Reusable housewares, clothing, furniture, decorations etc will be stored over the summer and made available to returning residential students at the Fall Yard Sale over Welcome Weekend (outside the basement entrance to Anderson Hall)
+- Reusable housewares, clothing, furniture, decorations etc will be stored over the summer and made available to returning residential students at the Fall Yard Sale and the Freestore.

 - Broken electronics and Universal waste are going go to North Coast Recycling Services to be recycled.